smastrom/vue-global-loader/README.md

 - When navigating to an internal page after a critical operation such as sign-in/sign-out
 - When navigating to an internal page with plenty of data

-Since I was creating and re-creating the same logic and markup over and over again, I decided to publish a package for it.
+Since I was re-creating the same logic and markup over and over again, I decided to publish a package for it.

 ## Features